-How to get a last minute Antarctica deal
+Travel to Antarctica on the cheap with a last minute deal

 So how do you bag a last minute Antarctica deal?
 Here we’ve set out a few simple guidelines to follow to help you bag a deal of a lifetime based on our experience.